Rizz226/KeywordSearch/README.md

 > Python script for long-term monitoring of keywords

-# Keyword Monitoring tool v1.0
+# Keyword Monitoring Script v1.0

 This is an script to automate searx and (experimentally) pastebin searches, then send them to an email of your choosing.